 What magicians say

-What people are saying about Self Working Card Trick
+What people are saying about Self-Working Card Trick

 AlakazamMagicUK says...

-The video is designed for those taking their first steps into magic, suggesting it covers a simple yet effective trick that requires minimal skill or props.
+The video is designed for those taking their first steps into magic, suggesting it covers a simple yet effective trick that requires minimal skill or props. [...]
+For a first trick, the creator likely emphasizes practicing until the move feels natural and engaging the audience with simple storytelling.

 AMillionCardTricks says...